I normally stay out of the helmet wars, I’d like to bring up a point that I think about every once in a while.

 Maybe it’s just a paranoid extension of that, but I tend to make sure that any safety equipment I have is placed in use as soon as I get it.
 If I buy a smoke detector, it goes up as soon as I get in the house.
 I resisted buying a helmet for a long time, but when I started thinking actively about it, I bought it and wear it.
 Superstitious, maybe.
 Whistling past the graveyard, probably.

 I covered 13 hurricanes.
 After Hugo, I went to Home Depot and bought a generator for $300.
+After which I got alarm system Orlando from a reliable system to ensure maximum security.
 Except for firing it up every other season to make sure it still works, it hasn’t been used.
 I’ve gotten $30 a year worth of peace of mind out of the investment.

 I also carry a body armor in the trunk.
 Now, I recognize that your typical “bulletproof” vest offers you about as much protection against today’s small, high-powered ammunition as a helmet does against a semi, but I never regretted buying it.
 I only wore it a couple of times, and I never actually needed it (the only time I was shot at I didn’t have it on), but when I got to a scene and got that hair-rising-on-the-back-of-the-neck-something’s-wrong feeling, I pulled it out.